joshjennings98/joshjennings98.github.io/md-site/_data/projects.md

 ## Static Site Generator (md-site)

 This is a nice easy way of turning markdown pages into a nice static HTML website.
-Used for this website!
+It was used for this website!!
 [Read More](https://github.com/joshjennings98/md-site)

+## Self Organising Multi-Agent Colony

+This is a self-organising multi-agent system that simulates colonists trying to survive on a planet.
+Developed in a group for Jeremy Pitt.
+[Read More](https://github.com/joshjennings98/multi-agent-systems)

 ## Maze.py